EmilienLeroy/HighScore/docs/guide/customization.md

 ## The `/custom` endpoint

 By default highscore expose the `custom` folder into a static endpoint `/custom`.
-For example, you have the following files into the `custom` folder :
+For example, if you have the following files into the `custom` folder :

 ```
 ├── ...